-Compared to the rest of the Phoenix Metropolitan Area market, the Downtown Mesa submarket has lower rates, so you should have no trouble finding a great deal in this undervalued region.
+Compared to the rest of the Phoenix Metropolitan Area market, the Downtown Mesa region has smaller rates, so you should have no trouble finding a great deal in this depreciated region.

-In the last 90 days, 8 listings have come on the market, which means leases most likley are going fast.
-You'll want to be prepared to make an offer immediately.
-There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.
+In the last 90 days, 89 listings have come on the market, so you'll want to check back regularly for new listings.
+About 2% of the available leases in the Downtown Mesa are subleases, so you will probably need to sign a longer term lease with the landlord directly.
+There aren't many listings below 2,000 square feet posted, so finding a space for a small business might be tough.

-The standard measurement for office space in this area is around 2,050 sqft.
-Most buildings in this region are around 2 stories.
-Most buildings in this region were built in 1960 and are Class C.
+The standard measurement for office space in this area is around 2,200 sqft.
+Most buildings in this market are around 1 stories.
+Most buildings in this market were built in 1968 and are Class B.

 Not much of the real estate is used for commercial space, so it might be hard to find office space.
 Public administration is the dominant industry in this region.
 Commute by car is the most popular way to get to work amongst Downtown Mesa residents.
 Commuting around 20 minutes a day is the norm for those who opt to reside in this part of town.